 The skin is thoroughly cleansed, and the appropriate concentration of acid will be applied on the treated area depending on patient’s skin condition.
 An itchy or stinging sensation may be felt during the procedure.
 Depending on the type of peel used, a neutralizer may be applied to neutralize the acid.
 A cold pack will be provided during the treatment should any burning or stinging sensation occur.

 After the treatment:

 Once the initial burning or stinging sensation has worn off, your skin may feel a little tight.
 Patients are advised to apply the quick recovery cream 2 times a day to prevent cracking.
 Please avoid the usage of topical acne medication, harsh cleansers, toners and abrasives such as scrubs for at least 3 days or as advised by the doctor.
 The skin may then begin to peel between 5 and 7 days later.
 Please allow the peeled skin to come off naturally.
 Sometimes, a secondary peel may occur during the 2nd week in the form of dry scaling skin.
 Sunscreen is strongly recommended for at least the first 3 months.
 Generous application of moisturizer will also be helpful.

 Depending on the acid and strength of the acid used, the procedure can be repeated anywhere between a 3-to-8-week interval.
 Continuous usage of sunscreen will prevent sun damage and therefore maintain the texture of the skin in good condition.
 Additionally, the use of vitamin creams, AHA creams or enzyme creams is also recommended to further improve the skin texture.

 For more information:

-Chemical peel price starts from $114 per session
+Chemical peel price starts from $115 per session (purchase package)

 *Price quoted include GST and is subjected to change without prior notice